 Malignant Self Love - Buy the Book - Click HERE!!!

 Relationships with Abusive Narcissists - Buy the e-Books - Click HERE!!!

-review a complete list of the articles - Click on the blue-coloured
+Scroll down to review a complete list of the articles - Click on the blue-coloured text!

 Bookmark this Page - and SHARE IT with Others!

 There is great confusion regarding the terms co-dependent, counter-dependent, and dependent.
-Before we proceed to study the Dependent Personality Disorder in our next article, we would do well to clarify these terms.
+Before we proceed to study Dependent Personality Disorder in our next article, we would do well to clarify these terms.